 Instead of focusing on work history, a skills-based resume concentrates on particular abilities and facets of work experience that will seem valuable to the hiring manager receiving the resume.
 These skills and experiences might have been gained in school, during an internship, doing volunteer work, during military service or in a field that doesn’t include the job being sought.
 For instance, someone who currently has a job in business banking looking for work as a machinist would use a skills-based resume to highlight contributions to boost productivity, a track record of consistently meeting deadlines and thriving in a pressure-packed environment that involves millions of dollars in transactions each day.

 In a skills-based resume, work history is still included, but the section is listed towards the bottom of the document.
 By taking the main focus off of earlier positions and titles, a skills-based resume highlights “transferable” experiences and abilities, or those skills and experiences that could translate from one professional situation to another.

 If you have had a series of short-term positions, have large gaps in your work history, are changing careers or just entering the workforce, a skills-based resume is the format for you.

-At NSC Technologies, we help hardworking people in every career stage.
+At NSC, we help hardworking people in every career stage.
 Please contact us today to find out how we can support your career goals.